IBMStreams/streamsx.websocket/_docs/220-user_operator_design.md

 {% include toc %}
 {%include editme %}

-This IBM Streams C++ based WebSocket toolkit contains the following operators to enable data exchange with external applications via WebSocket and/or HTTP.
+This IBM Streams C++ WebSocket toolkit contains the following operators to enable data exchange with external applications via WebSocket and/or HTTP.
 Data can be in text format (plain text, JSON or XML) or in binary format.

 1. WebSocketSource (server-based)
 2. WebSocketSendReceive (client-based)